 include five lines, 86 stations, and 106.3 miles of track.

-were 5 stations on the 4.6 mile Red Line, Rhode Island to
+1969.
+There were originally 5 stations on the 4.6 mile Red Line, Rhode

 Washington's Metro system is the second-busiest rapid transit

 system in the United States in number of passenger trips, after

 Fares vary based on the distance traveled and the time of day,

 which really makes commuting more complicated than it has to be,

 and sucks for those of us who don't ride the system every day.